The $(p,q)$ property in families of $d$-intervals and $d$-trees: The property in families of homogeneous -intervals

-Since there are altogether at most $2dn$ possible choices for $x$, there is such a point $x$ that belongs to at least different such pairs.
-Thus $x$ lies in all elements of $X$ different subsets of $p-1$ edges each, and therefore it must lie in at least different edges in $H$.
-It follows that implying
+Since there are altogether at most $2dn$ possible choices for $x$, there is such a point $x$ that belongs to at least different pairs $(x,\{h_1,\dots,h_{p-1}\})$.
+If the number of edges $h\in H$ containing $x$ is $Z$, then, by the above, $\binom{Z}{p-1} \ge X$, from which it follows that Thus, in particular, implying